 Free Museum Entry Days

 If there is a particular museum you are desperate to see on your trip, before paying full price check if it has a free entry day or time.
-For example, the Louvre, which I believe every visitor should see, has free entry on the first Sunday of each month.

 Alternatively, if you are looking to visit many museums during your trip, buy a Paris Museum Pass, that will offer you entry to many sites for one price.